fare/asdf/README.md

     * plenty of ideas for how to further improve ASDF.

-Last updated Tuesday, June 9th, 2015.
+Last updated Tuesday, September 14th, 2015.